 Even great test takers can struggle on standardized tests like the GRE.
-The tests are often the last major hurdle in the admissions process and they can mean the difference between your dream graduate program or settling for a middle of the road graduate school.
+Tests are often the last major hurdle in the admissions process and can mean the difference between your dream graduate program and settling for a middle of the road graduate school.
 Sometimes you may have had a poor semester and lack a good GPA; thus, your GRE score is crucial to gain entry to graduate school.

 Once you have been assessed and properly diagnosed then we can create a report that will assist you in acquiring academic accommodations with ETS (the company that owns the GRE).

 Typical Academic Accommodations for the GRE:

 If you or someone you care about is concerned about having one of the conditions described above, and believe that these symptoms are leading to diminished test performance, then please contact us to begin the process of attaining a Bryce Gibbs PhD Assessment.
 Our assessments are accurate, quick, and effective in helping prospective graduate students acquire deserved accommodations.
 We also assist with the complicated accommodation request process and will ensure that your paperwork is submitted to ETS in a timely and correct manner.